Reviewed and updated by Janice Jones, former veterinary technician

 If the causes can’t be eliminated, then the treatment may come in the form of surgery.
 Your vet could try to address this eyelid condition with lubricating ointments first.

-Eyelashes can cause some problems if they are misdirected on the edge of the eyelid or if there are two many of them in numbers.
-Watering eyes, blood vessels in the cornea, scaring of the cornea and slow healing sores are just some of the issues that eyelashes can cause.
+Watering eyes, blood vessels in the cornea, corneal scarring, and slow-healing sores are just some of the issues eyelashes can cause.

-When the eyelashes are very fine may not cause problems, but if eyelashes stick out through the eyelid touching the eye, the resulting pain can be severe.
+When eyelashes are very fine, they may not cause problems, but if they protrude through the eyelid and touch the eye, the resulting pain can be severe.

 When eyelashes cause damage to the conjunctiva or cornea, it may be time to surgically remove them along with the follicles.
 There is likely a genetic component to these problems.